 Heinrich Botes was born and educated in South Africa.
 After completing a degree in social work at the University of Port Elizabeth, he completed 2 years of compulsory military service.
 He started his career in health promotion and community development in the Department of Health in 1985.
 Heinrich was the Director of HIV/AIDS Programs in the Eastern Cape Province in 1996 when he and his wife decided to become full-time missionaries.
 Heinrich and his family lived and served on the Kwasizabantu Mission Station in rural Kwazulu Natal.
 During this time he was also Coordinator of HIV/AIDS Programs at Doctors for Life, an organization of 1800 Christian medical doctors.
 He focused mainly on developing care for terminal patients in under-developed and under-resourced areas of southern Africa.
 His works to prevent HIV infection was done in schools, churches and large corporations.

 In 2008, Heinrich was invited to the USA to serve at The Smallest Seed, a non-profit organization, assisting abused women and children in developing countries to reach their full potential.
 After completing that assignment, Heinrich is now serving the Lord at County Corrections Gospel Mission.
-His responsibilities include applying his knowledge, skills and experience to help those impacted by crime and incarceration in Chester County.
+His responsibilities as Assistant Chaplain of the Chester County Prison include applying his knowledge, skills and experience to help those impacted by crime and incarceration in Chester County.
 This include programs in prison, helping incarcerated fathers to prepare for successful reentry into their families and society as well as working outside of prison to help dependents deal with family reconstruction, incarceration and reentry.